otrv4/otrv4/otrv4.md

 3. Interpret the buffer as the little-endian integer, forming the secret scalar 'sk'.
 Perform a known-base-point scalar multiplication 'sk * Base point (G)'.
-If the result is for the 'ED448-PUBKEY', store it in 'H'.
-If the result is for the 'ED448-SHARED-PREKEY', store it in 'D'.
+If the result is for the 'ED448-PUBKEY', store it in 'H', encoded as POINT.
+If the result is for the 'ED448-SHARED-PREKEY', store it in 'D', encoded as POINT.
 4. Securely delete 'sk' and 'sym_key'.
 ```